rh-ai-quickstart/ai-quickstart-contrib/CONTRIBUTING.md

 * focusing only on the technology, not the problem it solves - tell the story instead
 * examples that only deploy a single component without friendly UI or way to use it

+IMPORTANT: as mentioned in the [How to publish and promote your kickstart](#how-to-publish-and-promote-your-kickstart) section, select kickstarts will be featured on redhat.com.
+This curated set will be selected using this criteria to promote actionable use cases.
+Since they will be highly visable, we will highlight the most relevant examples that any one can try and tell a compelling story.

 ## Is there a template repository?